Peripheral artery disease - legs

 - Thick toenails

 Blood tests may show high cholesterol or diabetes.

 Things you can do to control PAD include:

 - Balance exercise with rest.
 Walk or do another activity to the point of pain and alternate it with rest periods.
-Over time, your circulation may improve as new, small (collateral) blood vessels form.
-Always talk to the doctor before starting an exercise program.
+Over time, your circulation may improve as new, small blood vessels form.
+Always talk to the provider before starting an exercise program.

 - Stop smoking.
 Smoking narrows the arteries, decreases the blood's ability to carry oxygen, and increases the risk of forming clots (thrombi and emboli).